 Treatment plans for constipation are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of constipation and softens the stool so it can be passed normally.

 Diagnosing constipation and its cause may be delayed or missed because in some cases, constipation may not be severe enough or last long enough for a person to seek medical care.
 Older people may assume that constipation is a normal part of the aging process and not promptly seek medical care.
-In addition, normal patterns of having bowel movements differ between people, which can also ...more misdiagnosis »
+In addition, normal patterns of having bowel movements ...more misdiagnosis »

 Symptoms of Constipation